SumiSastri/react-basics-to-hooks/docs/core-concepts/FAQs-interview-questions-beginners/react-interview-questions.md

-# React interview questions for beginners
+# React Component Library: 20 interview questions and answers for beginners

 The purpose of this document is to provide a summary/ cheat-sheet of this section's documents.
 They are handly if you are preparing interviews for beginners to React.
 The core-concepts folder takes a deeper dive into many of these concepts for beginners while the intermediate and advanced sections are created to provide further understanding of the React Component Library.
 The best way to double check all these details are to follow the React documentation [https://reactjs.org/docs/getting-started.html]